 Once a student has been accepted as a transfer student by the Admissions Office, his/her transcript is sent to the Office of the University Registrar and the transfer process begins.
 No evaluations are done prior to a student being admitted.
 Please visit the Transfer Students page on the Undergraduate Admissions website for more information about applying for admission as a transfer student.

 Credits from a U.S. College or University

 For credits transferred from an American college or university, Wake Forest University will consider only for-credit courses completed at a degree-granting institution of higher education that has been fully accredited by one of the six regional accrediting agencies (e.g., the Southern Association of Colleges and Schools).
 Continuing education, “professional development”, or massive open online courses are not eligible for transfer.

-The Wake Forest departments listed below do NOT accept transfer work from a 2-year community or junior college:
+The Wake Forest departments listed below do not accept transfer work from colleges that primarily award associate-level degrees:

 Students who transfer from a school on semester hours will have a 1-1 conversion for their approved transfer courses with these limitations:

 - The amount of credit may be limited by the departmental

 - Wake will not award more credit for a transfer course than the credit awarded for the course at Wake (generally 3 semester hours except for math/sciences).